nation3/gov/GOVERNANCE.md

    - **Voting system**: Binary (yes/no).
    - **Voting threshold**: Simple majority.

 Census and voting weights are determined at the time of vote creation, both for the Nation3 space on Snapshot and the Nation3 DAO on Aragon.
-Nation3 passports and $veNATION are currently only on Ethereum.
+The Nation3 DAO, Nation3 passports and $veNATION are currently only on Ethereum.

 ```mermaid
 gantt